Plastic Mold Manufacturer

 At MSI Mold, we offer end-to-end services to produce your custom plastic parts.
 When choosing a manufacturer, we believe that providing in-house mold making along with high quality manufacturing systems under one roof is critical for producing quality injection molded parts and makes for a superior customer experience over a provider without in-house capabilities.

 Without a cohesive team and a solid advance quality plan, it can be impossible to find and resolve issues before the final product is delivered.

 Our experienced sales engineers, designers and injection molding experts work alongside our customers for advanced quality planning to meet all customer part specifications.

 This close in-house working relationship eliminates costly problems that can happen when transferring between separate teams and facilities.
 Design challenges are resolved efficiently and quickly by working together in the same building.

 At MSI, we design and build our customer injection molds in-house.
 Our team of designers and machinists work with advanced software and CNC machining to create your mold exactly to your part’s specifications.

 Our capabilities include economical high-quality insert and free-standing molds.
 A description of these two mold types can be found on our plastic-injection-molds page.

 Why Choose MSI?

-MSI Mold offers over 15 years of expertise, crafting and delivering superior quality injection-molded products to a wide range of industries.
-We’ve developed and produced components for agricultural equipment, oil and gas equipment, consumer recreational and sporting goods, material handling, medical and laboratory instruments, automobiles and a huge range of industrial applications:
+MSI Mold management has over 35 years of expertise delivering superior quality injection molded products to a wide range of industries.
+We’ve developed and produced components for agricultural equipment, oil and gas equipment, consumer recreational and sporting goods, material handling, medical and laboratory instruments, aerospace, automobiles and a huge range of industrial applications:

 - Commercial plumbing